Is FBA or Seller Fulfilled Prime best for my company?

 Cons for FBA:

-- FBA can be very expensive with Amazon charging for every step of the order-fulfillment process: picking, packing, handling, storage, returns and customer service.
-Additional charges may apply for seasonal peaks, oversized products, long-term storage of inventory, and products requiring special handling, such as garments.
+- FBA can be very expensive with Amazon charging for every step of the order-fulfillment process: picking and packing, handling, storage, returns and customer service.
+Additional charges may apply for seasonal peaks, oversized products, long-term storage of inventory in Amazon warehouses, and products requiring special handling, such as garments.

 - Inventory management is crucial and the burden is placed on the merchant.